 "The coaching staff is trying to teach the players to face the rim," said Freed.
 "Too often you see players dribbling and passing around or away.
 Everybody looks, but few see the entire floor, or the whole strategy.
 There can’t be this predetermined notion that every time you get possession, you can just go to the right side for an easy layup, or dribble into the corner."

-Freed believes the Colonels are evolving to obtain that collective vision, but their biggest conquest this year will be getting
+Freed believes the Colonels are evolving to obtain that collective vision, but their biggest conquest this year will be getting a flowing offense going, making movement a priority.

 The team will be led by seniors Kara Pergentilli, Molly Goodhue (captains), Alyssa Bezanson and Anna Kerlin-Smith.
 "Not a selfish group at all," said Freed.
 "I think our seniors represent the epitome of compassion and fairness."